Intercountry Adoption

 Hague Convention Information

 Vietnam is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
-Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of Vietnam.
+Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); the IAA’s implementing regulations and U.S. adoption-related immigration policies; as well as the implementing legislation and regulations of Vietnam.
+Please see below in the Who Can Adopt, Who can be Adopted, and How to Adopt sections for more detail on the intercountry adoption steps involving Vietnam.

-Effective December 31, 2020, intercountry adoptions from Vietnam will no longer be subject to the limited categories of children previously under the Special Adoption Program.
-U.S. prospective adoptive parents interested in adopting a child from Vietnam should contact one of the U.S. accredited adoption service providers authorized to operate in Vietnam by the Government of Vietnam for assistance.
+Intercountry adoptions from Vietnam can be processed for all eligible children under the Hague Adoption Convention and laws of both countries.
+U.S. prospective adoptive parents (PAPs) interested in adopting a child from Vietnam should contact one of the U.S. accredited adoption service providers (ASPs) authorized to operate in Vietnam by the Government of Vietnam for assistance.

 U.S. Immigration Requirements